okitavera/okitavera.netlify.app/inventory/article/Kotlinize-pt1-apply-and-also.md

   url: "/assets/img/banners/kotlin.jpg"
 ---

-After learning a kotlin and made some apps with it, I came to the realisation that there are a lot of my code that still not use "the kotlin-ways" to solve a problem.<br>
+After learning a kotlin and made some apps with it, I came to the realisation that there are a lot of my code that still not use "the kotlin-ways" to solve a problem.
-And maybe someone will says like "It's okay, as long as your app is works and you can bought a starbucks coffee from it".<br>
+And maybe someone will says like "It's okay, as long as your app is works and you can bought a starbucks coffee from it".

-Yeah that is the another reason why I code, I do this for the cup of coffee, <br>
-but the another reason is because I like doing it.
+Yeah that is the another reason why I code, I do this for the cup of coffee, but the another reason is because I like doing it.
 I like making a progress and improving my skills.
 And while that, I think I'll wrote a simple note for it on my web :)